wenzhenl/uscfun/Privacy_Polycy.md

 ### How We Use Information

 What do we do with the information we collect?
-The short answer is:
-Provide you with an amazing set of products and services that we relentlessly improve.
+The short answer is: provide you with an amazing set of products and services that we relentlessly improve.
 But we do a lot more as well, such as:

 * develop, operate, improve, deliver, maintain, and protect our products and services
 * communicate with you
 * monitor and analyze trends and usage
-* personalize the services by, among other things, suggesting friends or profile information, or customizing the content we show you
+* personalize the services by, among other things, customizing the content we show you
 * enhance the safety and security of our products and services
 * verify your identity and prevent fraud or other unauthorized or illegal activity
 * use information we’ve collected from cookies and other technology to enhance the services and your experience with them enforce our Terms of Service and other usage polices
 * We may also store some information locally on your device.
 For example, we may store information as local cache so that you can open the app and view content faster.